itzbw/42-minishell/README.md

 ## Requirements:

-• This project must be created in group of 2 people - groupmate:
+• This project must be created in group of 2 people - groupmate:[Vee](https://github.com/vveewwee) \
 • Display a prompt when waiting for a new command \
 • Implement pipes (| character).
 The output of each command in the pipeline is connected to the input of the next command via a pipe. \
 • Handle environment variables ($ followed by a sequence of characters) which